 The Emma mattress is also very popular but, until recently, it was only available in Europe.
 Now that the Emma is shipping to the US, I was interested to pit it against one of the most popular online mattresses – Casper’s original mattress.

-Just looking at these mattresses, they have a lot in common.
+Just quickly comparing these mattresses, they have a lot in common.
 They are both all-foam mattresses that feature a zoned construction.
 If we look more closely, there are some notable differences.

 When we take these differences into account, it should be easy for you to choose between the Casper and Emma mattresses.